Anri-Lombard/Coursera-Machine-Learning-Specialization-2022/ReadMe.md

   * The ReLU function is defined as $ReLU(x) = max(0, x)$.
 * Choosing an activation function is an important part of building a neural network.
   * The sigmoid function is good for binary classification.
-  * The tanh function is good for binary classification and for hidden layers.
+  * The tanh function is good for binary classification and hidden layers.
   * The ReLU function is good for hidden layers.
 * We need activation functions that are not linear, because if they were linear, then the neural network would be equivalent to a linear regression model, which defeats the purpose of using a neural network.